iloveicedgreentea/GPM-to-Spotify/Readme.md

 Spotify seems to give random 500s, can't do much about it.
 Seems to be rare.
 The script will write the failed tracks to `errored-tracks.log`

 You might hit a rate limit.
-I tried on a premium account with thousands of songs and was okay though.
+I tried on a premium account with thousands of songs and was okay.

 There might be issues with GPM and playlists with over 1k songs.
-Not tested
+This has not been tested

+Some improvements could be made such as combining the two main python files, adding flags, etc but this would take more time than it is worth considering I needed to transfer some songs once.

-Feel free to open a GH issue
+Feel free to fork and/or open a GH issue

 ## Credits
 [gmusicapi](https://github.com/simon-weber/gmusicapi)